 What are we doing?

 You can watch for free on the United We Stream London website, YouTube, Mixcloud LIVE and Facebook or tune in to listen on Rinse FM.
-And you can donate money to our fund or select a reward gifted by Hospital Records in exchange for a donation to our fund via this Crowdfunder page.

 We are fully committed to showcasing the diversity of London’s music scene, promoting inclusiveness and equality inside and outside of the DJ booth and using our platform to invoke positive change in our community.